-In the previous blog in this series we looked at training explanations.
+In the previous blog in our VR Training Principles series we looked how to explain the process being taught.
 In this blog we will show how to give your student the opportunity to practice the activity.

 It’s important to use satisfying and rewarding responses in the virtual world to reinforce the lessons learned.
-When the activity is completed successfully there should be clear indications that the student has been successful.
+When the activity is completed correctly, its important to ensure there are clear indications that the student has been successful.

-In the final blog of this series, we will look at what happens at the end of a training session.
+In the next blog in this series, we will look at perhaps the most important elements of VR training, the practice.

 If you would like to learn more about how Tech Gorillas can help build training for your organisation contact us at firstname.lastname@example.org